loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

-#import "../Prelude.typ": todo
+#import "../Prelude.typ": todo,drawStack

 == Language ABI
-As SLFL is a systems level language, there is importance in specifying an
+#text(fill: red)[As SLFL is a systems level language, there is importance in specifying an
 #todo("very rough cut!! kinda garbonzo")
 Application Binary Interface (ABI) #todo("Alltid viktigt med en ABI?").
 The ABI specifies how functions and data types